UPBGE/UPBGE-BinaryCrypt/Readme.md

 # UPBGE BinaryCrypt

-UPBGE BinaryCrypt is a dual-tool system for encrypting and decrypting `.blend` files to allow a secure deployment of UPBGE games.
+UPBGE BinaryCrypt is a dual-tool system for encrypting and decrypting `.blend` files allowing a secure deployment of UPBGE games.
 This system complies with the GPL license of UPBGE/Blender and, at the same time, avoids exposing the encryption password, thus providing a way to protect .blend files in games, should the game developer choose to do so.